This article was originally published in the August 2016 issue of PMQ Pizza Magazine. Click here to view it in our digital edition.

 Meanwhile, Mastro groomed his three kids, including Ferrentino, son Vinnie and daughter Mary, to run the business.
 Ferrentino attended Trinity College during WWII and planned to become an attorney “because the company needed one so badly,” she says.
 “But my counselor told me, ‘Madeline, you’re a woman, and it’s going to be harder for you to practice.
 You’ll have to be overqualified.’”
 She married and moved away instead.
 Fortunately, her brother, Vinnie, soon proved he had his father’s head for business.

-From early prototypes, Frank Mastro continued to fine-tune his pizza oven designs until his untimely death from lip cancer in 1957.
+Frank Mastro continued to fine-tune his oven designs until he died in 1957.

 The Prince Takes Over